trapexit/mergerfs/mkdocs/docs/remote_filesystems.md

 * `inodecalc=path-hash`
 * `lazy-umount-mountpoint=false`

-`noforget` (or `remember-nodes` with a large value such as `86400` for a full day) is needed because NFS uses the `name_to_handle_at` and `open_by_handle_at` functions which allow a program to keep a reference to a file without technically having it open in the typical sense.
+`never-forget-nodes=true` (or `remember-nodes` with a large value such as `86400` for a full day) is needed because NFS uses the `name_to_handle_at` and `open_by_handle_at` functions which allow a program to keep a reference to a file without technically having it open in the typical sense.
 The problem is that FUSE has no way to know that NFS has a handle that it will later use to open the file again.
 As a result, it is possible for the kernel to tell mergerfs to forget about the file node and should NFS ever ask for that node's details in the future it would have nothing to respond with.
 Keeping nodes around forever (or however long is set with `remember-nodes`) is not ideal but at the moment the only way to manage the situation.

 `inodecalc=path-hash` is needed because NFS is sensitive to out-of-band changes.
 FUSE doesn't care if a file's inode value changes